NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Theory

 \subsection{QSM forward operation}

-The QSM physical model operation is generally described by the equation $Y = \Phi X + \epsilon$, where $X$ is the object in Fourier space containing the susceptibility values, $\epsilon$ the noise during the measurement, $Y$ the measured local field and the forward operation $\Phi = F^{-1} D F$ which is a convolution operation with the dipole kernel in Image domain.\\ For numerical efficiency, the convolution operation is commonly calculated in Fourier domain $F$ as a pointwise multiplication.
+The QSM physical operation is generally described by the equation $Y = \Phi X + \epsilon$, where $X$ is the object in image space containing the susceptibility values, $\epsilon$ the noise during the measurement, $Y$ the measured local field and the forward operation $\Phi = F^{-1} D F$ which is a multiplication with the dipole kernel in Fourier domain. \\ For numerical efficiency, the convolution operation in image space is commonly calculated in Fourier domain $F$ as a pointwise multiplication.
 The dipole kernel in Fourier space for magnetic fields \cite{https://doi.org/10.1002/cmr.b.10083} in the z-axis can be represented with the following equation:

 where $k_{x}$, $k_{y}$ and $k_{z}$ are the k-space values in the respective directions.
 When the k-space values fraction approaches 1/3, the dipole kernel results to 0, making the dipole inversion ill-posed.